How do dividends work for stocks?

 It's important to note that not all stocks pay dividends.
 Growth-oriented companies may choose to reinvest their profits in expanding the business rather than distributing them as dividends.

-by gabriel.kutch , 6 months ago
+by gabriel.kutch , a year ago

 @josie_rohan